mochoabuilds/-cognition-/README.md

 + Determine the metrics that improve downstream performance

 ## SANDBOX
 + How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
-(WORKING ON POLICY MEMORANDUM)
+(POLICY MEMORANDUM IN PROGRESS)

 ## BIBLIOGRAPHY
 + The Great Good Place by Roy Oldenburg (1989)